 Think of your initial consultation as an interview where you are the one doing the hiring.
 You’re looking for a skilled professional, but also a reliable guide who will stand by you through a challenging time.
 Paying attention to how a lawyer presents themselves, their fee structure, and their communication style from the very beginning can save you a lot of stress down the road.
 Trust your gut—if something feels off, it probably is.
 The right legal partner will make you feel confident and supported, not pressured or uncertain.
 A lawyer who rushes you, dismisses your questions, or seems more focused on their payment than your well-being is not the advocate you need.
 The legal process can be complex and emotionally draining, and having an attorney who adds to that stress is the last thing you want.

-Pressure to Pay Fees Upfront
+They Pressure You to Pay Fees Upfront

 One of the biggest misconceptions about hiring a lawyer is that you’ll need a lot of money just to get started.
 This fear stops many people from seeking the help they deserve.
 For most personal injury cases, reputable attorneys work on a contingency fee basis, which means they only get paid if you win your case.
 If a lawyer pressures you for a large upfront retainer or other fees before they’ve even agreed to take your case, consider it a major warning sign.
 This could indicate they aren’t confident in their ability to win or, in worse cases, that they are running a scam.
 A trustworthy attorney will have a clear, transparent fee structure they are happy to explain.

-Unrealistic Promises About Your Settlement
+They Make Unrealistic Promises About Your Case

 It’s natural to want to know what your case is worth, but be wary of any attorney who guarantees a specific, large settlement amount right away.
 Every personal injury case is unique, and its value depends on many factors that can’t be known at the first meeting.
 A professional and experienced attorney will evaluate the merits of your case and give you a realistic assessment of the potential outcomes, both good and bad.
 An attorney like Chad G. Mann will ground their advice in facts and legal precedent.
 Overblown promises are often a sales tactic used by lawyers who are more interested in signing you as a client than in serving your actual needs.
 Honesty and realism are far more valuable than empty guarantees.